cloudcat17/BattleBot-Control/README.md

 [commit be24561](https://github.com/JamesNewton/BattleBot-Control/commit/be24561132c2e594de97ca201a90ee68bbbe8c94) adds playback of .json files.
 The format is: `[delayms, [left:right:weapon]]` where the inner array can be repeated as needed. e.g. `[500, [100,-100,0],[100,100,0],[-100,100,0]]` would jog to the right (half second turn right, forward, turn left).
 You can't change the delay between entries, which is specified in milliseconds.

-- Trigger playback by sending /body=/filename. e.g. http://192.168.4.1/body=/1 will play back /1.json from SPIFFS.
+- Trigger playback by doing a PUT to /control?body=/filename. e.g. /control?body=/1 will play back /1.json from SPIFFS.
+In the index.html file, in the settings div, you can add a line like `<input type="button" class="button" value=" 1 " onClick="ajaxPut('/control?body=/1', '', 500, function (err, resp) {});">` and then pressing that button will playback animation 1.
 - Trigger playback by sending /filename into serial port. do NOT send carriage return or line feed.
 TODO: Use readStringUntil('\r') instead?
 - Trigger playback of 0.json (followed by 1.json, 2.json, etc...) anytime the bot is not activly recieving sockets.
 This implements an "attract" mode, and allows more complex animations to happen automatically on power up.
 This supports it's use for wagging tales, wiggling ears, moving gears on a steampunk hat, etc...
 Don't add 0.json if you don't want this.
 Long / slow animations may cause issues (this hasn't been well tested).